Learning More About Birth Control

 You should take the birth control with food to help prevent nausea.
 Nausea is most likely to appear when you start taking oral contraceptives, and disappear over time.
 Taking the pill before bed can help, too.

 When you first start taking the pill, your body needs seven days to adjust before pregnancy is prevented.
 You should use another form of birth control, such as condoms, for the first seven days that you take the pill.
 Some doctors even recommend using another form of birth control for the entire first cycle, which lasts three weeks.

 You can reduce side effects and prevent pregnancy by taking doses no more than 24 hours apart.
 Use a schedule or alarm to help you take the pill at the exact same time every day, and always make sure you have at least an extra month’s worth of pills on hand.
 Since not all pills in the pill pack contain the same dose and combination of hormones, it is important that you take the pills in the order that they appear.
 Taking the doses out of order can compromise the effectiveness of the medication.

 Side Effects and Risks of Taking the Pill

-For women who are otherwise healthy and do not smoke cigarettes, serious side effects are unlikely to occur.
+For women who are otherwise healthy and do not smoke, serious side effects are unlikely to occur.
 Other side effects may occur, though most are not serious.
 They may include: